RyleeSnow/how_to_use_docker_for_beginners/README.md

 ## Create and Run a Container

-- Create a container based on the image
+Create a container based on the image:
 ```bash
 $ docker run -it {image_ID} /bin/bash
 ```

-- After you entering the container, you can see the container_ID as **root@{container_ID}**
-- If you want to use the conda environment, you need to do:
+After you entering the container, you can see the container_ID as **root@{container_ID}** If you want to use the conda environment, you need to do:
 ```bash
 $ conda init bash